wizory/plg_listpipe/README.md

  > Pulls Powerful Custom Content from your ListPipe account and inserts it into your posts.

-See [listpipe.com](https://listpipe.com/) and [AutoNetTV driveMarketing](http://www.autonettv.com/products/drive-marketing/)for details.
+See [listpipe.com](https://listpipe.com/) and [AutoNetTV driveMarketing](http://www.autonettv.com/products/drive-marketing/) for details.

 ## Requirements
 - Joomla 1.6 or later